react-native-elements/react-native-elements/docs/input.md

 ### `labelProps`

-provide all props from react-native Text component
+props to be passed to the React Native `Text` component used to display the label (optional)

 |                                      Type                                       | Default |
 | :-----------------------------------------------------------------------------: | :-----: |